davery22/conveyor/design-notes/00-plan.md

 Discuss:

-There is no way to know that a source is empty without polling it.
+There is no way to know that a source is empty without pulling it.
-And once we poll it and get something, there is no way to put it back.
+And once we pull it and get something, there is no way to put it back.
-So if we need to poll 2 sources to produce 1 output, and 1 source is empty, we will end up discarding the element from the other source.
+So if we need to pull 2 sources to produce 1 output, and 1 source is empty, we will end up discarding the element from the other source.
-Likewise, must offer to a Sink to know whether it is cancelled
+Likewise, must push to a Sink to know whether it is cancelled

 Discuss:

-Lack of 'timed' or 'try' offer/poll
+Lack of 'timed' or 'try' push/pull

 Document:

-- drainFromSource(StepSource) should only call #poll on the StepSource
+- drainFromSource(StepSource) should only call #pull on the StepSource
-- drainToSink(StepSink) should only call #offer on the StepSink
+- drainToSink(StepSink) should only call #push on the StepSink

 Discuss:

 Fundamentally non-step operators
 - Cannot write a stepBalance, even if it takes StepSinks.
-Even if we wrap the sinks to know which ones are "currently" blocked in offer(), that would only be aware of offers that we submitted, not other threads using the sink.
+Even if we wrap the sinks to know which ones are "currently" blocked in push(), that would only be aware of pushes that we submitted, not other threads using the sink.
-- Cannot write a stepMerge, for the same reason - cannot know which sources may be blocked in poll() by another thread.
+- Cannot write a stepMerge, for the same reason - cannot know which sources may be blocked in pull() by another thread.
-- Cannot write a stepZipLatest, because poll() should return as soon as the first interior poll() completes, but that would imply unscoped threads running the other interior polls.
-Even if we waited for all polls, that still would not work, because correct behavior means that we should re-poll each source as soon as its previous poll finishes, since sources may emit at different rates.
+- Cannot write a stepZipLatest, because pull() should return as soon as the first interior pull() completes, but that would imply unscoped threads running the other interior pulls.
+Even if we waited for all pulls, that still would not work, because correct behavior means that we should re-pull each source as soon as its previous pull finishes, since sources may emit at different rates.

 Discuss: